 I am (NCAC) Accredited - which means I have jumped through all sorts of hoops for my counselling governing body (FDAP) to become a better counsellor and therefore better able to help you.
-I see a trained supervisor regularly for the same purpose
+I see a trained supervisor regularly for the same purpose.

-AREAS OF COUNSELLING I CAN HELP WITH:
+ADDITIONAL AREAS OF COUNSELLING I CAN HELP WITH:

 - Adult Children of Alcoholics issues (ACOA)